ptums/cs-305-final-project-journal/README.md

 ### How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

+The approach I took to ensure the code and software application were functional and secure involved carefully examining each line of the codebase.
+If I discovered anything insecure or of poor quality, I would make a note of it and then assess how that particular line of code affects other aspects of the program.
+Understanding how vulnerable lines of code impact other parts allowed me to grasp the program as a whole from a holistic perspective.

+Before making any changes, I would run a dependency check report and record the number of vulnerabilities.
+After making my adjustments, I tested from a client perspective to see if my changes resolved the issue at hand.
+If the code refactoring successfully addressed the issue, I would run the report again to ensure my changes did not introduce any new problems.
+This process was tedious and involved a lot of trial and error, but ultimately, it proved to be the best method for fixing issues with the code without introducing new ones.

 ### What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

+Refactoring the code to incorporate try/catch blocks, along with proper error alerting, is a coding practice I believe will be beneficial for future assignments and tasks.
+When I was a beginner programmer, I perceived error messages as negative indicators.
+I thought that encountering an error meant one was not proficient in coding.
+However, after gaining years of experience, my perspective has shifted.
+I now view errors as valuable guides in understanding the limitations of the software.
+They serve as excellent indicators of what is not functioning correctly in the code and provide a solid starting point for devising a solution.

 ### Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?